Blog

 - Tech-Friendly Personnel: Modern labs require more than just medical expertise.
 The integration of technology into everyday operations necessitates professionals who are adept at both medical procedures and the latest LIS system technological tools.
 As labs face increasing workloads, the role of technology in streamlining processes and ensuring accuracy becomes paramount.

 - LIS Vendor Support: The role of LIS software vendors extends beyond merely providing tools or solutions.
 In the current landscape, they are collaborators and partners in innovation.
-The best LIS software vendors, like LigoLab, offer holistic solutions tailored to a lab's multifaceted needs.
+The best LIS software vendors offer holistic solutions tailored to a lab's multifaceted needs.
 But what truly sets them apart is their commitment to continuous support, training, and a collaborative approach.

 “Most often, the limiting factors are how well laboratory personnel understand the LIS software, how well the laboratory has designed its lab workflow, and how much the LIS software is supported by the lab vendors that the lab has partnered with.”